Tencent/omi/docs/main-concepts.md

 render(<my-first-element onMyEvent={(evt) => { alert(evt.detail.name) }}></my-first-element>, 'body')
 ```

-Tirgger custom event by `this.fire` and get the data by  `evt.detail`.
+Trigger custom event by `this.fire` and get the data by  `evt.detail`.

 ### Ref